-- 6. Defendant's use of the UP-84 table depresses the present values of the JSAs and CLAs offered under the Plan, resulting in benefits that are not actuarially equivalent to the SLA; rather, benefits under the JSAs and CLAs are materially lower than they would be if the Plan used reasonable, current actuarial assumptions.
-A-B uses outdated actuarial assumptions to pay benefits under the Plan even though it uses current, updated assumptions to calculate the benefits A-B expects to pay retirees. - 7.
-By using outdated mortality assumptions, A-B caused Plaintiff, who worked for A-B for over 17 years, to forfeit part of his retirement benefits in violation of ERISA.
+- 6. Defendant's use of the UP-84 table depresses the present value of the JSAs offered under the Plan, resulting in benefits that are not actuarially equivalent to the SLA; rather, the JSAs are materially lower than they would be if the Plan used reasonable, current actuarial assumptions.
+A-B use outdated actuarial assumptions to pay benefits under the Plan even though it uses current, updated assumptions to calculate the benefits A-B expects to pay retirees. - 7.
+By using outdated mortality assumptions, A-B caused Plaintiff, who worked for A-B for over 17 years, to receive a JSA that was not actuarially equivalent to the SLA he accrued and to forfeit part of his retirement benefits in violation of ERISA.
 This improper reduction causes Plaintiff to receive less each month than he should, reducing the present value of his benefits by more than \$4,300. - 8.
 Accordingly, Plaintiff seeks an Order from the Court reforming the Plan to conform to ERISA, payment of future benefits in accordance with the reformed Plan and, as required under ERISA, payment of amounts improperly withheld, and such other relief as the Court determines to be just and equitable.